-Removing and replacing a toilet is likely to be quite challenging, these tasks should only be attempted by an expert or when supported by experienced advice and guidance.
+Knowing how to remove and replace a toilet is likely to be quite challenging; these tasks should only be attempted by an expert or when supported by experienced advice and guidance.

 Before you get started on any of our ‘how to’ guides, please take a moment to read through our DIY safety tips.

 - If you’re uncertain about a step contact a plumber before you continue.

 - Always use PTFE tape on compression joints, never a silicone sealant.